deepsa07/PancreaticCancer-RedBloodCells-SimulatedMicrogravity/README.md

 ## How to Use

 1. Place your processed experimental data into `sample_data.xlsx` in the appropriate format.
-2. Run `CM_Plot.m` to generate CM plots.
+2. Run `CMplotRBCsMG.m` to generate CM plots.
-3. Run `Radar_Plot.m` to generate radar charts comparing all selected properties.
+3. Run `Final_Radar_Plots_All_Times.m` to generate radar charts comparing all selected properties.

 ## Requirements